The Atheist Bible, CC-BY Fabian M. Suchanek

 Acknowledgments

 The author is very grateful to the numerous people who have given their feedback on the Atheist Bible.
-He owes immense thanks to Dr. D. Olson Pook29, the editor for the first half of this book.
+He owes immense thanks to Dr. D. Olson Pook32, the editor for the first half of this book.
 He did not just edit the writing, he also criticized it by help of his own vast knowledge on the topic.
 The work with Olson helped the author shape his ideas — sometimes inspired by Olson’s remarks, sometimes in opposition to them.
-Dr. Jessica Kaplan30, the editor for the second half of the book, pushed the author to substantiate his claims more by arguments and references.
-This made him see that things were not as simple as he thought they would be.
+Dr. Jessica Kaplan33, the editor for the second half of the book, pushed the author to substantiate his claims more by arguments and references.
 In several places, the author had to revise not just his writing, but also his theses.
-The author also thanks Roy Sablosky31 for his permission to cite from his yet-unpublished book No One Really Believes in God.
+The author also thanks Roy Sablosky34 for his permission to cite from his yet-unpublished book No One Really Believes in God.
+Finally, the author thanks all the people who have generously agreed to review sections of this book that fall in their domain of expertise(Preface).

 References

-5. Council for Secular Humanism: “A Secular Humanist Declaration”, 1980
+3. Council for Secular Humanism: “A secular Humanist declaration”, 1980

-7. American Humanist Association: “Humanism and its Aspirations”, 2003
+5. American Humanist Association: “Humanism and its aspirations”, 2003

-8. Humanists International: “Reykjavik Declaration on the Climate Change Crisis”, 2019
+6. Humanists International: “Reykjavik declaration on the climate change crisis”, 2019

 12. The Economist: “The trial of Lucy Letby has shocked British statisticians”, 2024-08-22